stefanoborini/book-the-software-company/09-on-management.md

 across the team and the rest of the company.
 A good language means nothing if what is said is utter nonsense, and no philosopher can express ideas relying only on unstructured guttural sounds.

+- members enter and exit the team on-demand without any minimal planning/expected need.
+- throw software at a problem instead of a person.
+- train team on our internal tools